oscal-compass/compliance-trestle/docs/trestle_author.md

 `trestle author ssp-assemble -m my_ssp -o my_json_ssp`

 This will assemble the markdown files in the my_ssp directory and create a json SSP with name my_json_ssp in the system-security-plans directory.

+As indicated for `ssp-generate`, please do not alter any of the horizontal rule lines or lines indicating the part or control id, e.g. `### Part a.`.
+You may run `ssp-generate` and `ssp-assemble` repeatedly for the same markdown directory, allowing a continuous editing and updating cycle.